elejeune11/Mechanical-MNIST-Transfer-Learning/README.md

 ## 1) the code used to generate the dataset

 Here we provide code to generate the low-fidelity versions of Mechanical-MNIST in the "generate_dataset" folder.
-The script "run_FEA_simulation.py" will run simulations in FEniCS, note: command line inputs are required.
+The script "run_FEA_simulation.py" will run the 2D coarse mesh simulations in FEniCS, and the script "run_FEA_simulation_3D_UE_twist.py" will run the 3D simulations in FEniCS.
+Note: command line inputs are required for both scripts.
 The folder "sample_data" will have to be un-zipped to access the input bitmaps.
 The code to generate the original Mechanical-MNIST dataset is available in this repository: https://github.com/elejeune11/Mechanical-MNIST

 ## 2) a subset of the dataset